Title I, Part A

-The School Parent Liaison role is a school-based and identified at each Title I, Part A School.
-The responsibilities of this position include working with parents, staff, and administrators in an effort to increase student academic achievement by building capacity and increasing parent involvement.
+The School Parent Liaison role is school-based and identified at each Title I, Part A School.
+The responsibilities of this position include working with parents, staff, and administrators to increase student academic achievement by building capacity and increasing parent involvement.

 Parent’s Right to Know

 Annually, the district, through our full-time schools, must disseminate a letter that any parent can request for information about any teacher of their child.
 Under federal law, parents have the right to know:

 - All Title I schools are required to employ only state-certified teachers and highly-qualified instructional paraprofessionals.
 If at any time your child is taught by a teacher who is not certified, your school will notify you.

 - Request whether your child’s teacher and/or paraprofessional meet the state certification or qualification requirements for the grade levels and subject areas in which they provide instruction.